tinode/chat/README.md

 ### Notes

-* The demo server is reset (all data wiped) every night at 3:15 am Pacific time.
+* The demo server is reset (all data wiped) every night at 3:15am Pacific time.
 An error message `User not found or offline` means the server was reset while you were connected.
-If you see it on the web, reload and relogin; on Android delete the app then reinstall.
+If you see it on the web, reload and relogin.
+On Android log out and re-login.
+If the database was changed, delete the app then reinstall.

 * User `Tino` is a [basic chatbot](./chatbot) which responds with a [random quote](http://fortunes.cat-v.org/) to any message.